Florida Teachers Classroom Supply Assistance Program

 Most items that are used in a classroom are acceptable purchases.
 For instance, writing instruments, paper, arts & crafts, ink or toner, charts, maps, globes, posters, instructional manipulates.
 This list is not inclusive of all types of items allowed, but suggestions.

-How can the funds be spent/accessed through ClassWallet?
-ClassWallet has both an online application and a mobile app available through the App Store and Google Play.
-ClassWallet provides two options for teachers to the funds; a combination of both methods can be used.
+ClassWallet has an online application that is also optimized for mobile use or use with a desktop / laptop / tablet.
+ClassWallet provides two options for teachers to access the funds; a combination of both methods can be used.

 - ClassWallet online marketplace – When teachers log in to their account, they will see an online marketplace with over 40 leading vendors including Lakeshore Learning, ACE Educational, Staples, Office Depot, Scholastic, Really Good Stuff, Teachers Exchange, US Games, West Music, and more.

 - ClassWallet Reimbursement tool – When teachers log in to their account they will be able to upload receipts for a direct deposit reimbursement.
 Whenever possible, personal items shall not be on the same receipt as classroom items.
 File types accepted are pdf, png, jpeg.
 These receipts will be subject to audit by District staff.

 What if a teacher wants to purchase something over the summer or with a vendor that is not a ClassWallet partner?

 Teachers may purchase products at a vendor of their choice and submit the receipts.
 Eligible purchases made over the summer with a receipt date of June 19 or greater can be submitted.
 The teacher will receive the reimbursement via ACH direct deposit into their checking account within 3-5 business days after District approval of the receipt.